nate-j-nov/FinalProject_CS5004/README.md

 # N8a
-Welcome to N8a!
+NOTE: THE DEMO VIDEO IS IN THE NateNovak_Demo.zip FOLDER Welcome to N8a!
 The app is simple:
 - To see the data of a certain data series, select the series from the Dropdown and press the GetData Button
 - Use the search bar to filter the series in the dropdown.
 If your search yields no results, then you'll get the entire list of data series available in the dropdown.